Ronny Rosenthal: Club career

 With the arrival of Nigel Clough in the summer of 1993, and the breakthrough of Robbie Fowler soon after, Rosenthal played just three league games for Liverpool in 1993–94 and was sold to Tottenham Hotspur in January 1994.
 Rosenthal scored on his debut in February 1994, in a home defeat to Sheffield Wednesday.
 He became a regular member of the first team at White Hart Lane, playing 15 league games and scoring twice before the season's end.
 Despite Teddy Sheringham overcoming injury problems, and the close season signing of Jürgen Klinsmann, Rosenthal still managed to appear in 20 Premier League games in 1994–95, though he failed to score.
 His best form came in the FA Cup, in which he scored five goals in Tottenham's run to the semi-final.
 This included a hat-trick in a 6–2 fifth round replay win at Southampton.
 Klinsmann was then sold to Bayern Munich and Spurs signed Chris Armstrong, but Rosenthal still played in all but five of Tottenham's 38 Premier League games in 1995–96, mostly as a substitute, but only scored one goal.

 1996–97 brought a similar story for player and club.
 For the third consecutive season, Spurs fell short of a UEFA Cup place, while Rosenthal was on the scoresheet only once in the league, and this time was restricted to 20 league appearances.
 In more than three years in North London, Rosenthal had appeared in 88 league games (55 of them starts) but scored just four goals.
 He then dropped down two divisions to sign for Watford, and played 30 games over the next seasons and scored eight goals as Watford won back-to-back promotions to reach the FA Premier League.
 He then retired from playing at the age of 35.

 International career

-Rosenthal was also a regular member of the Israeli national football team for most of his career.
+Rosenthal was also a regular member of the Israel national team for most of his career.
 He won his first senior cap in 1983, and by the time his international career drew to a close in 1997, he had been capped 60 times and scored 11 goals.